nigelwhitaker/cals-table-schematron/README.md

 This code uses schematron to automate the checking of the semantic rules/constraints.
 There may be other uses beyond semantic checking when doing more general table processing.

+Please also see the following blog posting:  http://blogs.deltaxml.com/2013/08/08/cals-table-validity/

 (Automatically exported from code.google.com/p/cals-table-schematron)